modio/modio-docs/public/en-us/modio/road-to-launch.md

 Once you're satisfied that your game is ready to go live, simply click ‘Publish' in the ‘General settings' tab of your game admin settings.

 Congratulations!
-Your game now supports UGC!
+Your game now supports UGC, and your creator community is live on mod.io!